You should always be testing. But it is wasted without an audit trail.

 The same engobe.
 Same water content.
 What is the difference?

 The engobe on the left, even though it has a fairly low water content, is running off the leather hard clay, dripping and drying slowly.
 The one on the right has been flocculated with epsom salts.
 Now there are no drips, there are no thin or thick sections.
 It gels after a few seconds and can be uprighted and set on the shelf for drying.

 Adding water actually made this engobe run less?
 How?

 Adding water actually improves the application properties of this slip (engobe).
 How?
 The fresh slip on the left is dripping even though it was held upside down for a couple of minutes.
 The slurry had a 1.48 specific gravity and was viscous, when the mixer was turned off the motion stopped immediately.
 Yet it still ran because it was not thixotropic (it did not gel).
 Water was added to take it down to 1.46 (it then stayed in motion for 10 seconds or more after stirring stopped, it was very thin).
 The addition of about 2 grams of epsom salts to this gallon (a little at a time to avoid over-gelling, the amount needed varies) gels it and it goes on beautifully (see the cup on right).
 When the gelling is right and the mixer is turned off the slurry stops swirling in a couple of seconds and then actually bounces backwards a bit.

 Analyze the causes of ceramic glaze pinholing and ...

-A condition where fired glaze separates into clump...
+A condition where glaze separates into clumps or i...